Monitor workloads for hybrid tables¶

-Unistore workloads that leverage hybrid tables might be different than many analytical workloads that you are running in Snowflake.
-For example, your workloads might contain fewer unique queries that take less time to run and are executed at a higher frequency.
+Unistore workloads that leverage hybrid tables might be different from many analytical workloads that you are running in Snowflake.
+For example, your workloads might contain fewer unique queries that take less time to run and execute at a higher frequency.
 You have several options to monitor your workloads.

 The AGGREGATE_QUERY_HISTORY view helps you answer the following questions about your workloads: